hyundai-robotics/doc-hi6-operation/book.md

 1. Attach a weight to the outside to indicate the gravity direction, and then teach two points \(Step 1, Step 2\) in the direction of the gravitational action.

-2. Touch the \[6: Auto Calibration &gt; 8: Automatic setting of gravity direction\] menu.
+2. Touch the `[6: Auto Calibration  - 8: Automatic setting of gravity direction]` menu.

-3. After inputting the program number, touch the \[Execute\] button.
+3. After inputting the program number, touch the `[Execute]` button.
 Then, the direction vector will be calculated and displayed.

     ![](../../_assets/tp630/system-calib-gravity_eng.png)

-4. After checking the direction vector value, touch the \[OK\] button.
+4. After checking the direction vector value, touch the `[OK]` button.
 Then, the direction will be set as the gravity direction.

 [__SOURCE](7-system/7-auto-calibration/6-robot-tool-calibration.md)